Skip to content

 Stephen Hyde (JAM Fund) takes the win on Day 2.
 Photo by ScottKingsleyPhotography.com.

 “We have enjoyed working with the folks at KMC Cyclo-Cross Festival to bring this world-class event to Thompson Speedway Motorsports Park,” said Josh Vanada, general manager of the Thompson Speedway.
-“We forward to welcoming all the participants, their friends, families, and fans to our facility for the next three years and beyond.”
+“We look forward to welcoming all the participants, their friends, families, and fans to our facility for the next three years and beyond.”

 Positioned in the northeast corner of Connecticut, the Thompson Speedway is a 50-minute drive from Boston and just 40 minutes from Hartford, Springfield, and Providence.
 The home of the nation’s first asphalt racetrack, Thompson opened its “Super Speedway” in 1940.